ashish-aa/Church-Birthday-Manager/README.md

 # Church Birthday Manager

 Welcome to Church Birthday Manager!
-This project is a digital solution developed specifically for managing and tracking birthday and anniversary records within the congregation of Christian Fellowship Church (CFC).
+This project is a digital solution developed specifically for managing and tracking birthday and anniversary records within the congregation of CFC Church.

 ## Features